See the previous chapter…

 Correcting for variation

-The overlayed compass roses aboveon the right illustrate the difference between true north and magnetic north when the magnetic variation “var” is 10° west.
+The overlayed compass roses in figure 3.2 illustrate the difference between true north and magnetic north, in this example with a magnetic variation aka var of 18° west.

-From the image we find: tc = cc + var
+From the image we find: tc = mc + var

-in which “cc” and “tc” stand for “compass course” and “true course”, respectively.
+in which mc and tc stand for “magnetic course” and “true course”, respectively.

 Now, use the same but re-written equation:

-So, to sail a true course of 225°, the helmsperson has to steer a compass course of 235°.
+Meaning: to sail a true course of 60°, the helmsperson has to steer a magnetic course of 78°.

 Magnetic deviation

-Magnetic deviation is the second commonly correctable error – this time within the ship – which is caused by magnetic forces brought on by pieces of metal, such as an engine or an anchor.
+Magnetic deviation – this time a compass error originating from within the ship – is caused by magnetic forces brought on by pieces of metal, such as an engine or an anchor.
 Moreover, cockpit plotters and other electric equipment or wiring – if too close to the compass – can also introduce a compass error.

 Pertinently, the deviation varies with the ship's heading (HDG), the angle of the yacht's centre line with the true north, resulting in a deviation table / chart as shown below.

-The vertical axis states the correction “dev” in degrees west or east, where east is again positive.
+The vertical axis states the correction deviation aka dev in degrees west or east, where east is again positive.

 Note, that on most modern sailing yachts the deviation will be less than ±3°.

-When a steering compass is newly installed it often shows larger deviations than this and will require compensation by carefully placing small magnets around the compass.
+When a steering compass, see figure 3.5, is newly installed it often shows larger deviations than this and will require compensation by carefully placing small magnets around the compass.
 It is the remaining error that is shown in your deviation table.

-You should check the table every now and then by placing the yacht in the line of a pair of leading lightsleading lights and turning her 360 degrees, a time-honoured method known as “swinging the compass”.
+You should check the table every so often by placing the yacht in the line of a pair of leading lightsleading lights and turning her 360 degrees, a time-honoured method known as “swinging the compass”.

-Conversely, a hand bearing compass does not have a deviation table, ideally bearings should be taken as far from metal and electrical wiring as possible.
+Conversely, a hand bearing compass, as illustrated in figure 3.6, does not have a deviation table, and crucially bearings should be taken as far from metal and electrical wiring as possible.

 Correcting for both deviation and variation